bluehoodie/smoke/README.md

 The order of precedence for looking for variable values is:

-1. variables defined in the test-case map
+1. local variables defined in the test-case map ("locals")
-2. variables defined in the outer variables map
+2. global variables defined in the outer variables map ("globals")
 3. environment variables

 If no value is found, then the test will fail.